 They think it will somehow just happen, or that if it’s meant to be the right guy will just somehow materialize.

 He urges us to drop that mentality, build a lifestyle where we meet tons of new men, and give as many men as possible a chance.

 Matthew Hussey advises an old technique around the social improvement field: says yes every time, to every invite.

-On “how to work a room” Matthew suggests to stop and stand when you enter into new venues.
-Take in the environment, see and let yourself be seen.
+In “how to work a room” Matthew suggests stopping and standing when you enter into new venues.
+Take in the environment, see, and let yourself be seen.